-Conditional formatting permits you to change a cell’s color based on the information into the cell.
+Conditional formatting permits you to change a cell’s color based on the information in the cell.
 For example, if you need to flag some numbers that are above average or in the top 10% of the data in your spreadsheet, it can be done.
 If you need to color code commonalities between different rows in Excel, you can do that.
-This will help you rapidly see information the is significant to you.
+This will help you rapidly see the information that is significant to you.

 8) IF Statement:

 Occasionally, we don’t need to count the number of times a value arrives.
 Ideally, we need to input distinct information in a cell if there is a corresponding cell with that information.